You can change

 Making a positive, life-changing difference for children in need in Geauga County since 1997.

-A young girl and a woman sitting at a wooden table indoors, smiling and engaging in conversation with each other.
+A young girl and a woman sitting at a table in a dining room, smiling at each other.
+This represents a CASA volunteer interacting with a child.

 We train volunteers to advocate for children who have experienced abuse and neglect.